 Indianapolis-based artist, Jeff Laramore’s piece is a 35-foot stainless steel sculpture marking the entrance to the Laskin Gateway, providing a strong sense of arrival at the Virginia Beach Oceanfront.
 To the sculpture is fabricated out of a combination of stainless steel plates and stainless steel cables and sits in a 35-foot wide reflecting pool.

-Standing watch at JT’s Grommet Island Park at the Oceanfront, the first beach playground designed for adults and children of all physical abilities, Anticipation was created by Richmond-based sculpture artist, Richard Stravitz.
+Standing watch at JT’s Grommet Island Park at the Oceanfront, the first beach playground designed for adults and children of all physical abilities, Anticipation was created by local sculpture artist, Richard Stravitz.
 The bronze sculpture was inspired by Josh Thompson, an avid Virginia Beach surfer diagnosed with ALS in 2006.
+More of Stravitz's work can be seen at his studio near the Oceanfront, where he sculpts six days a week.

 Local artist, Aimee Bruce, was the winner of the City of Virginia Beach’s contest to transform the iconic stairs of Mount Trashmore Park into a functional work of art.
 Receiving over 50% of the votes, Helping Hands was the runaway favorite of all the submissions.
 Her creation was inspired by Michelangelo’s Creation of Adam.